crf8472/libarcsdec/BUILD.md

 is configured via CMake.
 The desired configuration may differ for users, developers and packagers of libarcsdec, which is pointed out below.

-Libarcs' CMake configuration knows the following switches:
+Libarcsdec' CMake configuration knows the following switches:

 |Switch         |Description                                     |Default|
 |---------------|------------------------------------------------|-------|